-15 Scottish Natural Heritage (2016) Assessing Connectivity with Special Protection Areas (SPAs) Guidance/
+12 Scottish Natural Heritage (2016) Assessing Connectivity with Special Protection Areas (SPAs) Guidance/

-Europe Site Separation Distance ean from Bunahinly- Kilgarvan Bog Hydrological Connection - Yes/No Evaluation of the potential for Bunahinly-Kilgarvan Bog decommissioning and rehabilitation, either alone or in combination with other plans or projects, to cause either of the following effects to the four SPA Sites: 1.
+European Site Separation Distance from Connection Blackwater - Yes/No Bog Evaluation of the potential for Blackwater Bog decommissioning and rehabilitation, either alone or in combination with other plans or projects, to cause either of the following effects to the three SPA Sites: 1.
 Direct Impacts to Habitats within SPAs (i.e. disturbance, displacement, mortality) 2.
 Indirect loss, reduction or degradation of terrestrial or aquatic habitats within or in close proximity to the SPA site; (i.e. through habitat loss, degradation, fragmentation or reduction/loss of connectivity of suitable habitat, or through a reduction in prey item species) 3.
-Indirect or Ex-Situ disturbance or displacement of bird species of Special Conservation Interest (i.e. through disturbance, displacement or mortality of SCI species).
-Shannon main channel Due to proximity and the presence of hydrological connectivity between proposed activities and this European Site possible pathways for effects are identified.
-3: Screened Out - Possibility for indirect or ex-situ disturbance or displacement effects of bird species of Special Conservation Interest Due to the separation distance to this SPA, possible pathways for disturbance or displacement effects to SCI species of Ballykenny/Fisherstown Bog SPA can be excluded.
-River Suck Callows SPA is located 13.9km south-west of Bunahinly-Kilgarvan Bog.
-The SCI species for which this European Site is designated include Whooper Swan, Lapwing, Wigeon, Golden Plover and Greenland White-fronted Goose.
-In accordance with Scottish Natural Heritage (SNH) Guidance on assessing connectivity with SPA sites, Bunahinly-Kilgarvan Bog is located outside of the core foraging distances for these species.
-Therefore, there is no risk of the SCI species flocks for the River Suck Callows SPA utilising Bunahinly-Kilgarvan Bog as a core foraging area.
-Therefore, there will be no risk of significant ex-situ disturbance or displacement effects of SCI species to River Suck Callows SPA as a result of the proposed bog rehabilitation works.
+Indirect or Ex-Situ disturbance or displacement of bird species of Special Conservation Interest (i.e. through disturbance, displacement or mortality of SCI species). considered to be within of the core winter foraging range (5-8km) for the SCI species of River Suck Callows SPA; i.e. Greenland White-fronted Goose, Whooper Swan, Lapwing, Golden Plover and Wigeon.
+Due to the site's proximity with foraging range of the associated SCI species, it cannot be ruled out that migratory (in transit) or wintering individuals of the SCI Species may be attracted to wetland habitats at and adjoining Blackwater Bog, and hence be subject to possible disturbance events, dependant on timing of the rehabilitation and decommissioning works.
+Screening in is on a precautionary basis, in line with the precautionary principle.